SURGroup/UQpy/docs/source/sampling/monte_carlo.rst

 with the :py:mod:`scipy.stats` package, is that it allows building an object containing the samples and their distributions for integration with other :py:mod:`UQpy` modules.

-Monte Carlo Sampling Class Descriptions
+Monte Carlo Sampling Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. autoclass:: UQpy.sampling.MonteCarloSampling
     :members:

+.. include::    ../auto_examples/sampling/monte_carlo/index.rst